prebid/prebid.github.io/prebid-server/pbs-modules/51degrees-device-detection.md

 ### Evidence

-To do device detection module uses `device.ua` (User Agent) and `device.sua` (Structured User Agent) provided in the oRTB request payload as input or evidence in 51degrees terminology.
+The module uses `device.ua` (User Agent) and `device.sua` (Structured User Agent) provided in the oRTB request payload as input (or 'evidence' in 51Degrees terminology).
 There is a fallback to the corresponding HTTP request headers if any of these are not present in the oRTB payload - in particular: `User-Agent` and `Sec-CH-UA-*` (aka User-Agent Client Hints).
-To make sure Prebid.js sends Structured User Agent in the oRTB payload - we strongly advice publishers to enable [First Party Data Enrichment module](https://docs.prebid.org/dev-docs/modules/enrichmentFpdModule.html) for their wrappers and specify
+To make sure Prebid.js sends Structured User Agent in the oRTB payload - we strongly advice publishers to enable [First Party Data Enrichment module](dev-docs/modules/enrichmentFpdModule.html) for their wrappers and specify

 ```js
 pbjs.setConfig({